 |Nutritional Guidelines (per serving)|

-Meringue Ghosts are fluffy, crispy meringue candies dipped in chocolate and formed into cute ghost shapes, perfect for Halloween.
-You can flavor the meringue with any extracts you like--vanilla and almond are classic, but mint, orange, lemon, and other extracts also work well.
-I do recommend flavoring them, though, because otherwise they don’t have much taste.
-You can also boost their flavor by getting creative with the crunchy toppings they’re dipped in.
+These ghoulish figures are actually fluffy-on-the-inside, crispy-on-the-outside meringues dipped in chocolate and formed into Halloween-worthy treats.
+You can flavor the meringue with any extracts you like—vanilla and almond are classic, but mint, orange, lemon, and others also work well.
+They should include some flavoring, because meringues don’t have much flavor otherwise.
+You can also boost their taste by getting creative with the crunchy toppings.
 Toasted nuts, coconut, sprinkles, and chopped candy bars are all great options.
-Don't miss the video showing how to make meringue ghosts!

 - 1/8 teaspoon cream of tartar

 - 3/4 cup powdered sugar